AnggaR96s/Reforestation/README.md

-## Why do crabs never give to charity?
-Because they’re shellfish.
+## What do you call a cow with no legs?
+Ground beef.